BlackSnufkin/OdinEye/README.md

 	Stay up-to-date with the latest news and information from your favorite Telegram channels using RSS feeds generated from public channels.
 Simply add the channel name to the URL `https://rsshub.app/telegram/channel/<CHANNEL NAME>` to start receiving alerts.
 For example, to receive updates from the "cveNotify" channel, use the URL `https://rsshub.app/telegram/channel/cveNotify`.

+Feel free to contact me if you have any questions or need more information about this.
+I also welcome any suggestions or feedback to enhance this project